beata-piech/javascript_quiz/README.md

 A Multiple Choice quiz question in Javascript to find out what's on the hidden back picture.
-One correct answer allows for removing three front tiles.
+One correct answer allows the user for removing three front tiles.